Follow

 Using Matplotlib

 The Matplotlib library is used to display data in a variety of charts, plots, and graphs.
-However, we can use this library to visualise our images.
+However, we can use this library to visualize our images.

 We'll see two approaches to reading an image using Matplotlib and displaying it in the Jupyter Notebook.